 The interior of the upcoming golf MK8 remains a mystery without spy shots, but the latest polo and Touareg models provide some valuable tips.

 At the tech front, Volkswagen promises a revolution.
-“According to design chef Klaus Bischoff, the coming Gulf will have a” total digital environment; The only analogue aspect is basically the steering wheel. “
+“According to design chief Klaus Bischoff, the coming Gulf will have a” total digital environment; The only analog aspect is basically the steering wheel. “

 2020 VW GTI VR6 Engine